Skip to main content

 {% if has_global_resources %}

-- You have access to the following Python resources to use to compute the function:
+- You have access to the following pre-defined Python resource(s) which may help you in your response:

 {{ global_resources_stub | trim | indent(2) }}